puffetto/spdu/README.md

 One site with four-nines availability is (unexpectedly) down for 8 hours per year, and this may hurt; five nines is still five minutes per year and this might or might not be ok; on the other side two redundant sites which are COMPLETELY independent and have *only* 99,9% availability are expected to be both down for less than 30 seconds per year; two sites at four nines are already in the realm of milliseconds per year of unavailability.

 To do this you have to deal with two issues: your clients must be able to find the IP of the site able to respond in a given moment and they have to be able to verify that this is you (yeah...
+I'l talking about SSL).

-SSL), here you will find some advice and some scripts to implement it.
+Here you will find some advice and some scripts to implement it.

-### The goals

-As security matters as much as availability I have some additional goals in mind in what follows:
-- The sites must be independent: no machine at a site can write stuff on machines at another nor can read private stuff there
-- No third "robot" can have private keys to access anything at all the sites
-- Nothing can write the main DNS zone

 # HOWTO

 ### Introduction.

-As said I will assume some things here, your setup might be different but this will not change the principles:
+I will assume some things in what follows, your setup might be different but this will not change the principles:
 1. We are talking about HTTP services (being them pages, SOAP, REST, ... whatever), over SSL, stateless.
 2. If your backend is not stateless you will need to take care of node affinity and/or shared storage/databases; this is beyond the scope of this note.
 3. My services run on FreeBSD and are behing HAProxy, which scatters the requests on a cluster of daemons